The thought of having a smoothie for breakfast seemed too hard.

 I have always loved smoothies, or more accurately, milkshakes.
 I would scoop in some berries for

-I have swapped all the unhealthy stuff for a stash of ingredients at the ready, that provide flavour AND all the good things that my body needs.
+Now, I have swapped all the unhealthy stuff for a stash of ingredients at the ready, that provide flavour AND all the good things that my body needs.
+The key to smoothie success is prepping a super-smoothie station!

 Raw Cacao Powder

-I love raw cacao powder.
-Only a few years a go it was hard to find, now it seems to be everywhere.
+Raw cacao powder is amazing.
+It adds a healthy chocolate flavour that satisfies even this confessed chocoholic.
+Only a few years ago it was hard to find, now it seems to be everywhere.
 It is not only delicious but loaded with nutrients and health benefits.

-I know there are vegan protein powders out there, but this one is just ground whole hemp seeds with no additives.
+Sure, there are heaps of vegan protein powders out there, but this one is just ground whole hemp seeds with no additives.
 Like cacao, the long list of health benefits and nutrients is worth a look!
 Sorry kids, it won’t get you high.

 Cinnamon adds a great taste to smoothies but its effect on our body is a matter of dose.
 Too much, more than a mere teaspoon a day, can cause all kinds of problems.
 But smaller amounts have numerous substantiated benefits.